plrg-bristol/ATiPL/docs/Takeaways1.md

-# Takeaways for Lecture One
+# Takeaways for Week One

 Judgements and evidence
   - KNOW: A judgement is a statement (proposition, utterance, enunciation). "claim"